-- 3. The appellant joined the Indian Army on 09.02.1964.
-He was absorbed Assistant as an Commandant in the Border Security Force (hereinafter "Force") on 04.06.1969. referred to as the Thereafter, he was promoted to the post of Commandant in the Force as well as granted selection grade in the rank of Commandant.
+- 3. The appellant joined the Indian Army on 09.02.1964. Не was absorbed as an Assistant Commandant in the Border Security Force (hereinafter referred to as the "Force") on 04.06.1969.
+Thereafter, he was promoted to the post of Commandant in the Force as well as granted selection grade in the rank of Commandant.
 He was also awarded various medals, including the Police Medal in 1994 by Hon'ble the President of India for rendering about 30 years of unblemished service.
 Later, he was transferred to Punjab as Commandant of the 1956 Battalion (BN) (BSF) with Headquarters at Mamdot, Punjab. - 4.
-On 05.04.1995, the local police conducted a search and a few Jerrycans of Acetic Anhydride, a controlled substance under Section 9A of the Narcotic Drugs and Psychotropic Substances Act, 1985 (hereinafter referred to as the "NDPS Act"), were stated to be located in Pakistani territory and in the fields owned by Indian civilians adjoining the border, for which First Information Report No. 92 dated 05.04.1995 i.e., on the same day, was lodged in Police Station Ferozepur, Punjab by the local police naming two persons viz.
+On 05.04.1995, the local police conducted a search and a few Jerrycans of Acetic Anhydride, a controlled substance under Section 9A of the Narcotic Drugs Psychotropic and Substances Act, 1985 (hereinafter referred to as the "NDPS Act"), stated to be located in Pakistani territory and in the fields owned by Indian civilians adjoining the irt ing er he on nt er nt in us le rs to a a ıe border, for which First Information Report No. 92 dated 05.04.1995 i.e., on the same day, was lodged in Police Station Ferozepur, Punjab by the local police naming two persons viz.
 Lakhwinder Singh and Surjit Singh @ pahalwan as the accused showing them to be smugglers.